sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 <section id="Misc" />
 ## Miscellaneous
 * Amazon gives free shipping for 1 month through Prime.
-Get one intern to signup at a time so you can have free shipping all work term.
+Get one intern to sign up at a time so you can have free shipping all work term.
 Even better is Amazon Student, which gives you free 6 months of Prime and subsidizes Prime at $39/year after that.
 Shale ships everything to his office.
 Carrying a box home is much less painful than going to the postal office to pick up a missed package.